The-Ke-Tech/PLP-Assignments/README.md

 Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
--Forking creates a copy of a repository under your GitHub account, allowing independent modifications without affecting the original.
+Forking creates a copy of a repository under your GitHub account, allowing independent modifications without affecting the original.
--Cloning downloads a repository to your local machine for local development.
+Cloning downloads a repository to your local machine for local development.
 Usage scenarios for forking
--When contributing to open-source projects.
+When contributing to open-source projects.
--When Working on a project without repository write access.
+When Working on a project without repository write access.

 Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
 -Issues are used to track bugs, feature requests, and improvements and Project Boards provide a Kanban-style organization for tasks.